elasekness/RNASeq_workshop/Day2.md

 > We recall the locus tag twice in our replacement command with **`\1`** and separate the transcript name from the gene name with a tab - **`\t`**. <br>
 > You can manually add the headers `TXNAME` and `GENEID` in **`nano`** and save the output. <br>

+## Transfer data from VM to poject's storage bucket.

+The `sf` files and the `tx2gene.txt` file are necessary for our DEG analyses.
+While our files are currently located on the training VMs, we will perform our DEG analyses in **`R`** on our personal computers.
+We need to transfer our data files from the VMs to the project's associated storage bucket.
+We can then download the files directly to our computers via the storage bucket.
+We will make use of GCP's [gsutil](https://docs.cloud.google.com/storage/docs/gsutil) commands (note that **`gsutil`** is a legacy package and Google now recommends using **`gcloud storage`** commands).

+**`gsutil`** is Python application that allows you to interact with cloud storage (the bucket) from the command line.
+Functions include, copying files between bucket and VM, and deleting, moving, and listing files in storage.

+The `gs://` prefix must be added to the path in your bucket to indicate a resoure in Cloud Storage.